StepTool: Enhancing Multi-Step Tool Usage in LLMs via Step-Grained Reinforcement Learning

 Formally, the reward for each action at step $t$ is defined as:

-where $\alpha$ is a scaling factor to balance the weight of each component.
-To ensure consistency, rewards for both the intermediate steps and the final step are normalized to a uniform scale.
+where $\alpha$ is a scaling factor balancing the two components.
+To ensure consistency, rewards for both intermediate and final steps are normalized to a uniform scale.
 These rewards can be used to train a reward model or applied directly in reinforcement learning.

-\subsubsection{Step-grained Reward Acquisition}
+\subsubsection{\textbf{Step-grained Reward Acquisition}}

-To generate training data with step-grained rewards, we first collect multiple trajectories from the model's own inferences across tasks in the training set, each comprising multiple interactions between the model and external tools or environments.
-Step-grained rewards, derived from our reward components, can be assigned through various methods, such as automated rule-based models, human annotations, or advanced models like GPT-4~\citep{gpt42023technical} (with the annotation prompts detailed in~\autoref{appendix:prompt}).
-Considering the significant time and financial costs associated with human annotation, we primarily rely on a combination of rule-based systems and GPT-4 to handle the annotation process.
-These step-grained annotated data can be used for offline reinforcement learning optimization or to train a reward model for online training.